curious-odd-man/lyrics-find-and-embed/README.md

 # How To Run

+## Scraping and embedding

 Please refer no configurations above before running tool.
 100% you want to make changes there first.
 Execute `main.py` and pass path to a library directory.

+## Analysis

+There is a test that can analyse your library and show how much songs you have with and without lyrics.
+It is located in `src/unittest/AnalyseLibrary.py`

+Change path in a variable `library_path` in that file and run it as unit tests.

 # Note